callmepartario/f-100d-manual/src/RHAW/RHAW.md

 Pressing and then releasing the G SAM button will begin the Golf Band test.
 The test starts with a short low PRF Golf signal and then high PRF signal for 3 seconds followed by a short low PRF Golf signal.
 For each part of the test the corresponding G SAM indication (HI or LO) should illuminate on the billboard.

-During the test a **flashing X shape** made from pearl shaped dots (and accompanying rattlesnake audio) should be displayed with all 4 arms of the X being equal length reaching at least to the third ring of the display as shown below.
+During the test a **flashing X shape** made of pearl shaped dots (and accompanying rattlesnake audio) should be displayed with all 4 arms of the X being equal length reaching at least to the third ring of the display as shown below.

 ![Picture of Golf Test](./img/g-bit.png)